rblt/base64-timestamps/README.md

 Encoding and decoding is supported in both C# and JavaScript, so it can be used in ASP.NET or NodeJS/browser environment also.
-The idea behind encoding is similar to wrapping polyline coordinates like Google/Microsoft does, it only encodes differences from the initial value.
+The idea behind encoding is similar to wrapping polyline coordinates like Google/Bing maps do, it only encodes differences from the initial value.
 For more details, see the comments in the C# sourcecodes.

+#### Solution

+The TypeScript and C# source codes are contained in a Visual Studio 2015 solution, more specially in separeted projects: one project for the TypeScript codes and Jasmine tests, and two other projects for the C# codes and Moq/MSPEC tests.

 #### Usage examples